 In most cases, support is available through police and the legal system.
 Once you've reported the crime, the police can investigate.

 However, in some countries, sex outside marriage is illegal.
-Police may charge you with a crime rather than treat you as a victim if you report a sexual assault in these countries.
+Police may charge you with a crime rather than treat you as a victim/survivor if you report a sexual assault.

-If you have any doubts about reporting a sexual assault, contact the nearest Australian embassy or consulate as quickly as possible.
+If you have any doubts about reporting a sexual assault, contact the nearest Australian embassy or consulate.

 Sexual assault investigations